galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 >
 {: .hands_on}

-Now with all the individual metadata columns created we can combine them together to make a single tabular file containing our metadata.
+With all the individual metadata columns created, we can now combine them together to make a single tabular file containing our metadata.
 Since the ```Paste``` operation only allows us to combine two columns at once we will need to run the tool a few times to add all the columns together.

 > <hands-on-title>Combine metadata</hands-on-title>
 >